alexprengere/PythonBrainFuck/README.md

 ### Let's compare with a C implementation

-I also tested BrainFuck interpreters written in C ([source](http://mazonka.com/brainf/)).
+I also looked for [fast BrainFuck interpreters written in C](http://mazonka.com/brainf/)).
 After compilation with `gcc -O3` (5.1), running `mandel.b` take from 12 to 15 seconds to run, so it is in the same order of magnitude as the JIT version (without `-O3`, it takes 30 seconds).

 ```bash
 gcc -O3 ./resources/bff4.c -o bff4